fredericBui/js_test/README.md

 npx jest
 ```

-Try to write a test for Authenfication class.# js_test
+Try to write a test for Authenfication class.